 By noon we called it.
 Scott and I took our boots off in the parking lot, had a quick bro-hug and went our separate ways.
 I headed west on Route 28 toward Arkville and then north on Route 30 towards Plattekill.

 When I arrived the lodge was closed and locked up tight.
 I never thought to call ahead.
-I stood there for a moment looking up at the mountain, and thought about the possibilities for a minute.
-All that beautiful terrain was right in front of me and I am a passholder.
+I stood there looking up at the mountain, and thought about the possibilities for a minute.
+All that beautiful terrain was right in front of me and yeah, I am a passholder.
 Plus there was already a skin track.

 I started climbing Overlook, the green trail served by the double chair.
 I remember when I skied hut-to-hut in Colorado, the guides always recommended taking the most direct and steepest route you could handle without slipping backward.
 This early in the season I’m not in ski-shape, so I chose the easiest way.
 It took me nearly an hour to climb 1000 vertical feet.
 Once at the top, I took another 30 minutes to add a layer, drink some water and take it all in.
 It was beautifully quiet and snowing lightly.